medaliess/Weather--dashboarding/README.md

 - **NOAA NCEI Data Access:** [https://www1.ncdc.noaa.gov/](https://www1.ncdc.noaa.gov/)
 - Utilize `download_data.py` to extract data from the NOAA website.
 - Employ `combineFiles.py` to merge all text files into a consolidated dataset.
+- Read the `documentation`  to understand the data and the emplacement of info that may concern you.

 ### Data Processing